What is blue-green algae?

 Can I help reduce nutrients entering waterways?

-There are 3 ways you can reduce the nutrients, which the algae feeds on, going into our waterways.
+There are 3 ways you can reduce the nutrients, which the algae feed on, going into our waterways.
 They are:

 How harmful is blue-green algae?

 Blue-green algae can take away oxygen from plants and animals in the water, when there’s a lot of it around it’s bad news for anything else living in the same area.
-At very high levels an algal bloom can occur which can result in toxins that are harmful for people and wildlife.
+At very high levels algal can result in toxins that are harmful for people and wildlife.

-When blue-green algae blooms have occurred in the past, the Torrens Lake has had to be closed for public safety.
+When blue-green algae has reached high levels in the past, the Torrens Lake has had to be closed for public safety.

-Thankfully the Torrens Lake Blue-Green Algae Management Program has prevented algal blooms since 2013.
+Thankfully the Torrens Lake Blue-Green Algae Management Program has prevented blue- green algal blooms since 2013.

 What is the difference between duckweed and blue-green algae?

-Duckweed can actually improve water quality as it reduces the potential for blue-green algae blooms by taking up the nutrients that the algae need to grow.
+Duckweed can improve water quality as it reduces the potential for blue-green algae to reach high levels by taking up the nutrients that the algae need to grow.
 Blue-green algae is potentially harmful to the environment and people and is something that needs to be managed.
 Duckweed does not need to be managed unless in the rare instances that it becomes carpeted across the lake and may result in boats propellors being caught on it.